A publication of the Archaeological Institute of America

+This 1889 painting depicts an operating room at the London Hospital.
+Medical students could observe operations from the tiers on the left, and the stove on the right was used to heat cauterizing irons used to stop bleeding.
 A London Hospital diet sheet from the late eighteenth century shows that hospital food was dire, with no vegetables at all in the meals.
 “Physicians had to prescribe vegetables specially,” says Evans.
 The menu shows a stodgy, cereal-based diet with porridge or gruel for breakfast, and broth with bread and cheese later in the day, washed down with beer.
 A piece of an enema kit found in the graveyard attests to the diet’s effects.
 Nutrition at home was poor too, as evidenced by the high levels of tooth decay (60 percent of skeletons showed signs of dental disease) and nutritional disorders such as rickets (just over 8 percent of the skeletons had the bowed legs associated with this vitamin D deficiency) and cribra orbitalia (22 percent of the skeletons had small holes in the roofs of their eye sockets, indicative of iron deficiency).
 Poor diet started early in life, as severe tooth decay in one of the rare examples of a young child’s skeleton demonstrates.

 Patients with infectious disease were generally excluded from the hospital, but the cemetery excavations reveal that some slipped through the net.
 Lesions on the spines of three skeletons indicate that these patients suffered from tuberculosis—a significant killer in nineteenth-century London’s crowded communities.
 Given that bone changes only occur in around 5 percent of sufferers, it is likely there were many more tuberculosis cases.
 Six “sputum mugs” were recovered from the cemetery.
 Early hospital records indicate these pots were “provided in each ward to prevent them [the patients] from spitting against the walls”—possibly to help reduce the spread of tuberculosis.